shawncplus/memoization-behavior/README.md

 as memoizable (http://en.wikipedia.org/wiki/Memoization) with `_memoizeComputed`
 or more generally memoize any given function with `_memoize`

+> Note: Methods of this behavior are "private" as a matter of convention and will
+> not appear on beta.webcomponents.org hosted documentation.
+I've made the
+> executive decision that it wouldn't be wise to allow the memoization methods
+> to be published as part of an element's public API.
+Doing so may entice some
+> hapless individual into creating some kind of element whose purpose is to
+> memoize all computed properties in all elements ever.

 To implement a computed property as memoizable in the simplest fashion (although this is a trivial example, you would likely only want to memoize expensive functions)